vapstack/mess/README.md

 # mess
-Process manager, service mesh, event bus
+Early prototype of the process manager, service mesh, and event bus